 Protecting Your Passion Assets.
-We invite you to learn more about insurance and risk management advice for your fine art collection, in a conversation with Tannie where she will provide an overview of how collectors can ensure their artwork is physically and financial protected when in your home, acquiring, consigning, and lending to cultural institutions.
+We invite you to learn more about insurance and risk management advice for your fine art collection.
+Please join Tannie in a conversation where she will provide an overview of how collectors can ensure their artwork is physically and financially protected when in your home, acquiring, consigning, and lending to cultural institutions.

 TALK # 6 – April 17, 2021, 11:00am